Praised by Opera News for "Vocal dexterity and outstanding Italian diction.", "Mr. Yoo showcased a rich, reverberant baritone."

-Previous credits include Rigoletto (Rigoletto) with Seoul National University, La Bohème(Marcello), Lakmé (Frederic) and Luisa Miller(Miller) with Manhattan School of Music, The Telephone(Ben) with Te Art Ro Production, Emmeline(Mr. Maguire), Le Nozze di Figaro(Il Conte), The War Reporter(Paul Watson) and Pelléas et Mélisande(Pelléas) with Opera institute and La Tragedie de Carmen(Escamillo) with the City Lyric Opera in NYC.
-He did Don Pasquale(Malatesta) and Madama Butterfly(Sharpless) with Martina Arroyo Foundation and the Cleveland Opera Theater.
-Also, with the Cleveland Opera Theater, he performed Il Barbiere di Siviglia(Figaro) which was hailed by the Cleveland Classical for "Baritone Young Kwang Yoo brought an ultimate suavity, and a special combination of tone and power to Figaro."
+Previous credits include Rigoletto (Rigoletto) with Seoul National University, La Bohème(Marcello), Lakmé (Frederic) and Luisa Miller(Miller) with Manhattan School of Music, The Telephone(Ben) with Te Art Ro Production, Emmeline(Mr. Maguire), Le Nozze di Figaro(Il Conte), The War Reporter(Paul Watson) and Pelléas et Mélisande(Pelléas) with Opera institute, La Tragedie de Carmen(Escamillo) with the City Lyric Opera in NYC and L'enfant prodigue(Siméon) with Camerata New Jersey Foundation.
+He did Don Pasquale(Malatesta) and Madama Butterfly(Sharpless) with Martina Arroyo Foundation.
+He performed three operas with the Cleveland Opera Theater, Madama Butterfly(Sharpless), La Bohème(Marcello) and Il Barbiere di Siviglia(Figaro) which was hailed by the Cleveland Classical for "Baritone Young Kwang Yoo brought an ultimate suavity, and a special combination of tone and power to Figaro."

 The New York Times wrote for his portrayal of Sharpless, “His solid baritone voice and stolid bearing suited Sharpless.”
 Opera News stated “He provided sturdy, empathetic presence.”